lambdaclass/concrete/ROADMAP.md

 `while let`, and destructuring `let`, including a renamed twin of `regress_045_match_binder_shadow.con` proving nesting still works;
 `regress_045_match_binder_shadow.con` itself flips to a rejection fixture;
-negative fixtures for let-rebinding, nested binder collision, and a binder colliding with a parameter; positive fixtures pinning that per-iteration loop bindings and sibling arms are *not* rejected; interpreter/compiled parity;
+negative fixtures for nested binder collision and a binder colliding with a parameter; positive fixtures pinning that same-scope consuming rebind, assignment rebind (`acc = f(acc, x)`, `let mut buf = buf`), per-iteration loop bindings, and sibling arms are *not* rejected; interpreter/compiled parity;
 formatter round-trip of the renaming form; stable diagnostic and span fixtures.
-Migrate the 25 nested-binder sites and the let-rebind sites in `std/`, `examples/`, and `tests/`.
-Gate with a corpus inventory that fails on any reintroduced shadowing site, and mutations that (a) restore the `Copy`/consumed carve-out and (b) drop the loop-scope or sibling-arm exemption, proving the rule is neither too weak nor too strong.
+Migrate the 25 nested-binder sites in `std/`, `examples/`, and `tests/`; the let-rebind sites stay as they are.
+Gate with a corpus inventory that fails on any reintroduced enclosing-scope shadowing site, and mutations that (a) widen the rule to catch same-scope or assignment rebind and (b) drop the loop-scope or sibling-arm exemption, proving the rule is neither too weak nor too strong.

 This is a cross-cutting surface migration: it lands in a worktree and merges green once, with the gate-corpus sweep and `make test-ci-gates` run before push.

+### Task R-0437

+**Objective:** Give generic bounds a closed, validated vocabulary — an unknown bound name is currently a silent no-op.

+Verified 2026-07-25 against the built compiler: `fn ident<T: Nonsense>(x: T) -> T`
+instantiated at `T = i64` compiles, runs, and returns its argument — the fictional bound constrains nothing. `fn never_called<T: Cpoy>(…)` compiles because bounds are only ever validated at an instantiation site.
+The same fictional bound at a user struct *is* caught (E0241), so the hole is exactly the primitive and never-instantiated paths.

+Cause: `Concrete/Check/CheckHelpers.lean` `checkTraitBounds` special-cases `"Copy"` and `"Destroy"`, treats every other bound name as a lookup into `env.traitImpls`, and ends with `| _ => pure () -- primitive types, skip non-Copy bound checking`.
+There is no set of legal bound names, so a bound cannot be misspelled — only silently ineffective.
+This is the C3 class ("unknown attributes silently ignored", closed 2026-06-10) resurfacing on the generic-bound surface, and it is a semantically dark construct under the governing rule: it looks meaningful and is ignored.

+Validate the bound name where it is *declared*, against the compiler-known set (`Copy`, `Destroy`) plus names with a registered `impl`, so an unknown bound is refused whether or not the generic is ever instantiated and whatever it is instantiated at.
+Diagnose an unsatisfiable-by-construction bound distinctly from an unknown one.

+The impact is false assurance rather than unsoundness — bodies are still checked against declared bounds and linearity still catches double use — so this is a containment-of-claims fix, not a wrong-code fix, and it sits here rather than among the miscompiles.

+Gate: the three programs above as fixtures (fictional bound at a primitive arg, typo'd bound on an uninstantiated generic, the E0241 struct case as positive control), a legal-bound-name inventory that fails when a new bound is recognized in code without an entry, and a mutation restoring the primitive fallthrough.
+Record the bound vocabulary normatively — `Copy` is described in `docs/VALUE_MODEL.md`, `Destroy` in `docs/RUNTIME_COLLECTIONS.md`, and nothing states the whole set or what satisfies it, while `docs/DECISIONS.md` records "no trait objects" without mentioning that `impl Trait for Type` and `T: Trait` bounds exist and are load-bearing across the stdlib.
+Name bounds as a required section of the Phase 17 language reference.

 ### Task R-0011